-Postdocs: The Fritz-Laylin lab expects to recruit one postdoc to join the lab during either the 2017-18 or the 2018-19 academic year.
+Postdocs: The Fritz-Laylin lab expects to recruit a postdoc with experience in molecular biology, cell biology, and/or phylogenetics to join the lab during the 2018-19 academic year.
 If you are interested in joining the lab as a postdoc, please email Lillian directly, and include your CV and a cover letter explaining why you are interested in joining the lab and an idea you have for a project.

 Meanwhile, you might want to know more about us:

 The mission of the Fritz-Laylin lab is to take advantage of organismal diversity to understand cellular behaviors and how they evolved.
 We ask clear and important scientific questions and develop the most direct approaches to answer them.
 This includes learning new techniques, initiating collaborations with other labs, and developing new model organisms.

 Each lab develops its own unique culture that has a profound affect on the science that comes out of the lab, as well as the quality of the day-to-day existence in the lab.
 Our lab culture is based on the following acting principles: